Positive Behaviour Policy

 From time to time children may display inappropriate behaviour; this is a normal part of child development.
 However, if behaviour is a concern, it will be discussed with the staff in that room and the decision may be made for the child to become one of the ‘focus children’ so that the staff can monitor the child in more detail.

 Where necessary, Yolande will advise the staff to carry out specific Antecedent, Behaviour & Consequence (ABC) observations: this may give us an indication of why the child may be behaving in a particular way (looking for triggers, rather than just the resultant behaviour).
-Inappropriate behaviour will be discussed with the child at the time of the incident using language that the children can understand; we do not use labelling words such as “silly,” “stupid,” “naughty,” or “bad “or any other words which may undermine a child’s self-esteem and confidence.
+Inappropriate behaviour will be discussed with the child at the time of the incident using appropriate language that the children can understand; we do not use labelling words such as “silly,” “stupid,” “naughty,” or “bad “or any other words which may undermine a child’s self-esteem and confidence.

 Depending on the age of the child (apart from the under twos), the general procedure is as follows: